halayasar/retouch_practical_work/README.md

 The balanced cross entropy loss function is a function that calculates the cross-entropy loss, which is a commonly used loss function for classification tasks.
 The function returns the average loss over all classes.
 These functions are then combined in a combination function that combines loss of Dice loss and cross-entropy loss.
 The script also defines the discriminator and generator losses.

 #### train_model.py
 This script carries out GAN training of the model.
 The training is done for 100 epochs with the FScore (dice index) as a metric.
-All model weights are saved and the best weight is named appropriately.
-The folder containing all the weights can be found [here](https://drive.google.com/file/d/1zA6AP6OruucBSpQ2Aw7moJIlPpeBWQgE/view?usp=share_link).
+The folder containing all model weights can be found [here](https://drive.google.com/file/d/1zA6AP6OruucBSpQ2Aw7moJIlPpeBWQgE/view?usp=share_link).

 ### Model Evaluation
-The best segmentation model weight after adversarial training is loaded and used to evaluate the model.
+The best segmentation model weight after training is loaded and used to evaluate the model.
 The evaluation, as mentioned, is done with the FScore as a metric.

 So far, the best evaluation scores obtained are: (preliminary results, not final)
-loss: 0.1652 - f1-score: 0.5276
+loss: ### - f1-score: ###

-Tensorboard logging is performed and all logging folders can be found [here](https://drive.google.com/file/d/12TeeCgwxXRfMW-IJ-SijKOdwZQhV1yo-/view?usp=share_link).
-The training and validation logs are shown below:
+Tensorboard logging is performed and the logs are shown below:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/92387828/224982269-808c86e4-dee1-42a9-9985-24b182493704.PNG" width=35% height=35%> <img src="https://user-images.githubusercontent.com/92387828/224982141-db3de048-7fc1-49a7-af16-6e9c19c9ba86.PNG" width=35% height=35%>